Research - synopsis

 -

-GitHub (https://github.com/Plamen-Eduardo/xDNN---Python in Python and https://github.com/Plamen-Eduardo/xDNN-SARS-CoV-2-CT-Scan in Matlab) as well as https://github.com/lira-centre
+GitHub in Python: https://github.com/Aghasanli-Angelov/RSNE and https://github.com/Plamen-Eduardo/xDNN---Python as well as https://github.com/lira-centre

 -